technomancy/leiningen/README.md

 snapshots](http://build.clojure.org) to the default repositories.

 ## Hacking

-You'll need to bootstrap using a stable release before you can hack on Leiningen.
-Grab the stable bin script (linked under "Installation" above), put it on your $PATH as "lein-stable", and do "lein-stable self-install".
-Then run "lein-stable deps" in your checkout.
-When that finishes, symlink bin/lein from your checkout to your path.
-This will make "lein" run from your checkout while "lein-stable" uses the jar self-installed in ~/.m2.

 The [mailing list](http://groups.google.com/group/leiningen) and the leiningen or clojure channels on Freenode are the best places to